 - They have a major labor-intensive to install.

 The Hammerhead crane or the “Giant cantilever” crane is a fixed jib crane that provides a so-called “racking” motion.
 The design of this type of crane started in Germany.
-Hammerhead Crane was used in battleships, for installing large pieces like armor plate and gun barrels.
+Hammerhead Crane was used in battleships, for installing large pieces like armor plates and gun barrels.

 Advantages of Hammerhead Crane